theMoor9/SolanaWallet/sToken/README.md

 # Solana Airdrop Wallet Setup

-This project is an example of how to create a Solana wallet, check the balance, and request a simulated airdrop on Devnet using Node.js and the `@solana/web3.js` library.
-(Devnet is a Solana test network that allows simulation of transactions without using real funds).
+This project is an example of how to create a simulation of a Solana wallet to manage Tokens on Devnet (Devnet is a Solana test network that allows simulation of transactions without using real funds).
 The script will generate a temporary wallet.

 ## Prerequisites